The majority of the time is spent in out-patients clinics which are a great opportunity for learning.

 1 Week of nights in approximately 4 months.

 On call evenings - cover renal and Sobell hospice

 On call nights - cover renal and Sobell hospice

 Many opportunities for learning through consultant teaching in clinics.

 Minor surgery skills.

-Teaching for half an hour 2-3 times each week focused on trainee learning.
-Including Friday morning case based learning and Tuesday lunchtime meetings and presentations.
+Teaching 2-3 times each week focused on trainee learning.
+Including Tuesday morning 8am tutorials and Tuesday afternoon meetings and presentations.

 Excellent consultants, very willing to teach.